k-hasan/Table/README.md

-# Go to your directory and create a file as main.php
+## Ans One
+# Create a file named “ main.php" in your directory.
-### Run on your terminal ## composer require khayrulhasan/table
+### Run this command in your root directory terminal CMD: composer require khayrulhasan/table
 ``` php

 <?php